Ezeuju/portfolio-project/README.md

 # portfolio-project
-A project about my works.
+A project about my works and what I do.